kxllytrxn/tastebud/README.md

   npm run dev
 ```
 The app should be running on your localhost now!
+Make sure to `git fetch` and `git pull main` everytime a new push / PR is merged.

 # How the Repo is Structured:
 The `tastebud-app/` directory contains the entire application code.
 Here's a breakdown of how the project is organized: